benjymous/annotations/sandman/sandman.48.md

 think it goes: 1: 1-6; 2: 7; 3: 8-10; 4: 11; 5: 12-13; 6: 14-15; 7: 16; 8:
 17-24.
 Trouble spots are the break between 3: and 4: and 7: and 8: and a
 number of breaks seem to fall in the middle of pages, which is inconsistent with what we've seen before.

 1: Journey's End

 Page 1 panel 1:  Some recipes from Destruction's table are presented in the Appendix.
-	Panel 2-3:  Note that the color separators got Dream's cloakpin correct, but screwed up Del's eyes again.
+	Panel 2-3:  Note that the color separators got Dream's cloak pin correct, but screwed up Del's eyes again.

 Page 2 panel 1:  Destruction is referring to a cliche of detective fiction, when the detective has gathered all the subjects together to explain the crime and expose the criminal.
 In particular, this is a reference to Dashiell Hammett's _The Thin Man_ and its high-society detectives Nick and Nora Charles (played by William Powell and Myrna Loy in an excellent movie series).
 	Panel 3:  Retsina:  A weak Greek white wine, occasionally fortified with ouzo.

 Page 4-5:  Del is retelling the story; her physical changes reflect her state at each point in the story.

 Page 5 panel 2:  Something:  Delirium doesn't remember why Dream wanted to